anusaclubs/anusaclubs.github.io/docs/events/accessibility-guidelines.md

 *   Providing copies of presentations to AUSLAN interpreters or live captioners prior to the event to ensure they can correctly spell names, places and specific terminology.
 *   Book Auslan interpreters as needed, and reserve seats in front to enable a clear view for people who are deaf and hard of hearing.
 *   Provide space at the front of the room for Auslan interpreters (if required).
 Ensure interpreters are positioned in a well-lit area and clearly visible to the audience.
-*   Link to sign language interpreters and how to positon them at events. *(This seems to imply a link should exist here)*
+*   Link to sign language interpreters and how to position them at events.

 ## Who can help?
 *   The Disabilities Officer/s whom you can email at [sa.disabilities@anu.edu.au](mailto:sa.disabilities@anu.edu.au)